 The standard endorses two encodings in XML and binary formats.
-At the time of writing, these are the encodings supported by most existing OpenMath tools and applications, however they are not the only possible encodings of OpenMath objects.
-Users who wish to define their own encoding, are free to do so provided that there is a well-defined correspondence between the new encoding and the abstract model defined in Chapter 2.
+At the time of writing, these are the encodings supported by most existing OpenMath tools and applications, These are the encodings supported by the official OpenMath libraries however they are not the only possible encodings of OpenMath objects.
+Users who wish to define their own encoding using some other specific language (e.g. Lisp) may, are free to do so provided that there is an effective translation from this encoding to an official one a well-defined correspondence between the new encoding and the abstract model defined in Chapter 2.